thgossler/OutlookCalendarSync-pub/README.md

 ## Roadmap

+- [ ] Support more target calendar types than iCloud (e.g. Google calendar, Exchange)
-- [ ] Support the new Outlook app by directly using the Microsoft Graph
+- [ ] Support the new Outlook app (the classic Outlook is supported by Microsoft at least until 2026)
 - [ ] Option to exclude appointments with certain Outlook categories or private flag
-- [ ] Support multiple full sync target configurations in parallel
+- [ ] Support multiple sync target configurations in parallel (e.g. iCloud & Google calendar)
-- [ ] Support more target calendar types than iCloud (e.g. Google calendar, Exchange)
-- [ ] Introduce support for UI dark mode with update to .NET 9
+- [ ] Option to sync appointments to different sync targets depending on their Outlook category
 - [ ] Configure a specific time period (start/end date) for sync instead of a floating time window (+/- 7 days)
-- [ ] Option to sync appointments to different sync targets depending on their Outlook category
+- [ ] Introduce support for UI dark mode with update to .NET 10 LTS
 - [ ] Use the Windows Copilot Runtime to remove personal information from event titles before sync
-- [ ] Further improvements based on feedback
+- [ ] Further improvements based on your feedback :-)

 ## Technology